-One member of the Guild’s Screen Credits Committee shall be designated by the Screen Credits Administrator to act as Consultant for each Arbitration Committee, and he/she shall be available to the members of that Arbitration Committee for information on policy, rules, precedent, and procedure during the arbitration period.
-It is his/her duty to aid the Committee toward a majority decision.
+One member of the Guild's Screen Credits Committee shall be designated by Credits staff to act as Consultant for each Arbitration Committee, and during the arbitration period the Consultant shall be available to the members of that Arbitration Committee for information on policy, rules, precedent, and procedure.
+It is the Consultant’s duty to aid the Committee in their effort to reach a majority decision.

 3. Anonymity of Arbiters and Consultants